haoyihaoyi/SITUP/README.md

 ## Benchmark evaluation:
-run_SITUP is the evaluation code compatiable with OTB toolkit to evaluate our tracker on the whole benchmark dataset.
+run_SITUP.m is the evaluation code compatiable with OTB toolkit to evaluate our tracker on the whole benchmark dataset.

 ## Contact: